donkirkby/chess-kit/docs/journal/index.md

 I think the game rules are stable, so I'm getting playtesters to read the rules cold and try to play from them.
 A player aid card for each game makes it easier to remember the key points while playing.

+### Feb 2025 - Split-Brain Chess
+I'm trying to come up with another four-player variant, and predicting your partner's move seems fun, particularly when partners have different skill levels.

+### Mar 2025 - Telepathy Chess
+Still working on predicting your partner's move, but combining two half moves was fiddly.
+This just predicts which piece type your partner will move.
+As in Adrenaline Chess, it's interesting when the penalty can sometimes be an advantage.